uicperformance/minvec/README.md

 In the template design, worker threads acquire the global lock before computing the minimum.
 This is necessary for correctness when the mutator thread runs.
 However, it's not very practical, since the workers end up working in sequence rather than in parallel, negating the benefits of multithreading.

 Try switching to a single readers-writer lock `pthread_rwlock` instead, in which multiple readers can hold a single lock at the same time.
+Run `benchmark_mt_nomut` to observe the performance difference between mutex and rwlock.

 #### Eliminate Redundancy